MSTU Dividend: Yield, Schedule, and What to Expect

 +

 MSTU tracks 2x daily MicroStrategy/Strategy (MSTR) and holds names such as MSTR.
-The fund collects the dividends those companies pay and passes them to you, minus the 1.05% expense ratio.
+The fund collects the income those holdings generate and passes it through to you.
+The 1.05% expense ratio is taken out along the way, so the yield you see is already net of the fee: you do not pay it separately.

 Can I reinvest MSTU dividends?